club-lounge/club-lounge.github.io/index.md

 Milestone 2 is managed through [Club-Lounge GitHub project board](https://github.com/club-lounge/club-lounge/projects/3).

 ### Database setup
 For milestone 2, we will be focusing more on linking everything together.
 We will set up the database, and implement needed linking to each button and forms.
 And throughout the process, we discussed about our application's "special sauce", which we will be working on Milestone 3.

 #### Jun Miao - *Search Club* & *Club approval*
-* search section in the "Join a club" allows the user to a live search the clubs based on their name
+* Search section in the "Join a club" allows the user to a live search the clubs based on their name
 * Once the admin goes to the "Approve(Admin)" page, which only they can see, can choose to wither approve ot decline the request made by the user.
 If they approve the club, they will appear on the "Join a club" page.
 On the other hand, if they decline the request, the request